shamblett/json_object_lite/README.md

 Other than that this is a faithful, lighter, re-implementation intended as a drop in replacement for the original JsonObject.
 Please see the json_object documentation for further details.

+Note that for compatibility with Dart 2.0 only construction from strings is now supported, there are also a few other more minor updates, see the example for more details.